Spells

 *Effective Level: This can be up to the level of the caster.
 The scroll-writer can choose to write a scroll at a lower 'effective level'.
 This makes the scroll less expensive and makes the Spellcraft check easier.
 The effective level applies to all aspects of the spell; range, area, damage, SR, etc..
 The minimum level is the level required to cast the spell (i.e. a Wizard must create a Fireball scroll of at least 5th level), including the feats applied (so an Empowered Fireball scroll, which requires a 5th level slot, has a minimum level of 9).

 **Feat Adjustment: Applying a Feat such as Empower or Heighten increases the cost and difficulty of Writing a scroll, as well as the difficulty of Reading the scroll.
-The final cost is increased by 20% for every additional Spell Level used by the Feat.
-The DC of Writing and Reading is increased by 2 times the Level Adjustment of the Feat.
-If the Feat does not have a level cost (i.e. Spell Focus) it usually cannot be added to scroll and is only given to the wizard casting from the scroll.
-I.E. Empower Spell uses a spell 2 levels higher, so the final cost is increased by 40% and increases the DC of Writing and Reading the scroll by 4.
+The final cost is increased for every additional Spell Level used by the Feat.
+The DC of Writing is increased by 3x the Level Adjustment of the Feat.
+The Level Check of Reading is increased by 3x Level Adjustment of the Feat.
+If the Feat does not have a level cost (i.e. Spell Focus) it usually cannot be added to scroll and is only usable by the wizard casting from the scroll if he has the feat.
 Applying Feats to scrolls is expensive and difficult, so scrolls are rarely found with this power boost.
 Feats such as Quicken Spell and Power Spell are useless on a scroll.

 ***Masterwork: For an additional 30gp per spell level (better inks, quills from more exotic creatures, etc.) you can receive an additional +2 on your spellcraft check.